ninacourlee/Bog-fungi-complex-metabarcoding-analysis/README.md

 **About the project**

 Filippova N, Zvyagina E, Rudykina EA, Ishmanov TF, Filippov IV, Bulyonkova TM, Dobrynina AS (2024) DNA-based occurrence dataset on peatland fungal communities studied by metabarcoding in north-western Siberia.
 Biodiversity Data Journal 12: e119851. https://doi.org/10.3897/BDJ.12.e119851
+Filippova N, Zvyagina E, Bulyonkova T, Dudka V, Ishmanov T, Mingalimova A (2025).
+Integrating classical and molecular approaches to uncover total fungal diversity in a raised peat bog in Northwestern Siberia.
+Metabarcoding and metagenomics. [in press]

 **How to use the script**
 1) Download primary data (data.csv, metadata.csv, checklist.csv /data folder in this repository)